mosaicml/composer/docs/source/notes/resumption.rst

 |:play_or_pause_button:| Auto Resumption
 ========================================

-Resuming from checkpoints is commonly used to recover from hardware failures (e.g. spot instances in the cloud being terminiated), loss spikes for large language models, or other unforseen errors.
+Resuming from checkpoints is commonly used to recover from hardware failures (e.g. spot instances in the cloud being terminated), loss spikes for large language models, or other unforseen errors.
 Our trainer supports resuming from checkpoints with the ``load_path`` argument (see :doc:`/trainer/checkpointing` for more details):

 .. testsetup::